Irish Attractions in New York

 St. Patrick’s Cathedral

 St. Patricks Cathedral is considered to be an important landmark to the Irish in New York City.
-Due to the amazing architecture, it’s the largest Gothic Catholic cathedral in the US.
+Due to its amazing architecture, it’s the largest Gothic Catholic cathedral in the US.
 If you’d like to visit, you can call in at any time when the doors are open.
 Also, anyone can attend a service.
 Services are held daily and everyone is welcome.
 Of course, if you’re visiting you have to be quiet and mindful of your surroundings.

 Originally, Pier 58 served as the final port of call for the Titanic.
 Sadly, this pier has been consumed by Chelsea Piers so there are no visible remains of it.
 However, the last remains of Pier 54 still stand as a reminder of the unfortunate wreck.
 Pier 54 is located near 14th Street near the Meatpacking District.
 Here, you’ll find the rusting arch of the dock reading “Cunard-White Star”.

 Titanic Memorial Lighthouse and Park are located at the entrance to the South Street Seaport Museum.
 The memorial itself is a 60-foot-tall lighthouse built in memorial to those lost onboard the Titanic, whereas the park was built around it.
 The surrounding area of the memorial is South Street Seaport, it’s worthwhile exploring while in the neighbourhood.
 It’s a nice area of New York to explore with quaint cobblestone streets and a waterfront.

 Live Traditional Irish Music